 Instructions

-- Pour plain flour into a large mixing bowl and add a tablespoon each of curry powder, turmeric, baking powder and salt.
+- Pour plain flour into a large mixing bowl and add a tablespoon each of curry powder, turmeric, baking powder and a teaspoon of salt.
 Mix until evenly distributed.

 - Add cubes of butter into the mixing bowl and rub-in until the mixture resembles breadcrumbs.